rooseveltframework/teddy/README.md

 Any pull requests sent over dealing with any of these outstanding issues will graciously be accepted:

-- Node.js dependency library `xmldom` requires a patch to function correctly, so a fork has had to be included with Teddy.
+- Node.js dependency library `xmldom` requires a patch to function correctly, so a fork had to be included with Teddy.
 Please encourage @jindw to accept <a href='https://github.com/kethinov/xmldom/commit/afea22460fa7d846564285435e8f22d9181af97f'>this pull request</a> in order to make the master branch of `xmldom` support Teddy fully.
-- Client-side dependency `DOMParser HTML extension (polyfill)` also requires a patch to function correctly, so a fork has had to be included with Teddy.
+- Client-side dependency `DOMParser HTML extension (polyfill)` also requires a patch to function correctly, so a fork had to be included with Teddy.
 Please encourage @eligrey to merge <a href='https://gist.github.com/kethinov/4760460'>this fork</a> into his gist.
 - The unit tests are a bit primitive at the moment.
 Suggestions for improvement or pull requests with better tests will be much appreciated.
 - Source code view on client-side unit tests is broken in IE10 most likely due to a bug in dependency library vkbeautify.